5 tips on how to be more sustainable

 We design skincare that is free of palm oil and micro-plastics, so no need to run and check the fine print on our products!
 Unfortunately, this isn’t always the case for other companies so it pays to do some research.

-One of the best ways you can contribute with Earth Day is looking into the type of products you buy, and making sure that they are environmentally friendly.
+One of the best ways you can contribute to Earth Day is looking into the type of products you buy and making sure that they are environmentally friendly.

 This is one of the easiest ways that you can help reduce your impact on the environment.